 UX Design Jobs

-Generally, search results will show you a lot of combo jobs with the title UI/UX.
-That's totally normal, and just harder for users to filter out the results if we're looking specifically a UI or UX job.
+Generally, search results will show you many combo jobs with the title UI/UX.
+That's totally normal, and just harder for users to filter out the results if we're looking specifically for a UI or UX job.

 UI Design Jobs

 This search request has shown me 3,026 UI design jobs.
 Again, a lot of jobs are mixed up with UX design and even developer positions.
 That's totally normal these days, and you can see this picture literally on every job search website.